Chondrogenesis

+The term "chondrogenesis" is derived from the Greek words "chondros," meaning cartilage, and "genesis," meaning origin or formation.

+Biological processes of cartilage development

-Cartilage in fetal development
+Embyronic and fetal development

-In embryogenesis, the skeletal system is derived from the mesoderm germ layer.
+In embryogenesis, the skeletal system is derived from the mesoderm and ectoderm germ layers.
 Chondrification (also known as chondrogenesis) is the process by which cartilage is formed from condensed mesenchyme tissue, which differentiates into chondrocytes and begins secreting the molecules that form the extracellular matrix.

 Early in fetal development, the greater part of the skeleton is cartilaginous.
-This temporary cartilage is gradually replaced by bone (Endochondral ossification), a process that ends at puberty.
+This temporary cartilage is gradually replaced by bone (endochondral ossification), a process that ends at puberty.
 In contrast, the cartilage in the joints remains unossified during the whole of life and is, therefore, permanent.
+While in early life, cell-cell adhesion is mediated by molecules like N-cadherin, in later stages adhesion is mediated by interactions with the extracellular matrix (ECM).
+These cell-matrix interactions are essential for cartilage development.

-Mineralization
+Mineralization of articular cartilage

 Adult hyaline articular cartilage is progressively mineralized at the junction between cartilage and bone.
 It is then termed articular calcified cartilage.
 A mineralization front advances through the base of the hyaline articular cartilage at a rate dependent on cartilage load and shear stress.
 Intermittent variations in the rate of advance and mineral deposition density of the mineralizing front, lead to multiple "tidemarks" in the articular calcified cartilage.

-Adult articular calcified cartilage is penetrated by vascular buds, and new bone produced in the vascular space in a process similar to endochondral ossification at the physis.
+In adults, the calcified zone of articular cartilage is adjacent to the subchondral bone and exhibits similarities to endochondral ossification.
+Although adult articular cartilage is avascular, blood vessels invade the adjacent subchondral bone, where new bone is actively deposited.
+While similar to endochondral ossification, this process lacks the zonal organization of the growth cartilage.
 A cement line demarcates articular calcified cartilage from subchondral bones.

-Repair
+Cartilage Regeneration

 Once damaged, cartilage has limited repair capabilities.
 Because chondrocytes are bound in lacunae, they cannot migrate to damaged areas.
 Also, because hyaline cartilage does not have a blood supply, the deposition of new matrix is slow.
 Damaged hyaline cartilage is usually replaced by fibrocartilage scar tissue.

-Over the last years, surgeons and scientists have elaborated a series of cartilage repair procedures that help to postpone the need for joint replacement.
+Studies involving the dynamic compressive loading of bone marrow-derived mesenchymal stem cells (MSCs) have been central to understanding how mechanical stimuli can induce chondrogenic differentiation.
+Dynamic loading combined with the presence of growth factors has been seen to enhance MSC chondrogenic differentiation.
+This conversion of external mechanical forces into internal cellular responses is known as mechanotransduction.

 In a 1994 trial, Swedish doctors repaired damaged knee joints by implanting cells cultured from the patient's own cartilage.
-In 1999 US chemists created an artificial liquid cartilage for use in repairing torn tissue.
+In 1999, US chemists created an artificial liquid cartilage for use in repairing torn tissue.
 The cartilage is injected into a wound or damaged joint and will harden with exposure to ultraviolet light.